zalanwastaken/guified/README.md

   - 🎨 Create flexible and colorful frames to visually group UI elements and improve layout design.
   - **And More**
 - **Dynamic Drawing and Updating:**
-  - ♻️ Register UI elements to be dynamically drawn and updated, ensuring real-time responsiveness.
+  - ♻️ Easily register UI elements to be dynamically drawn and updated, ensuring real-time responsiveness.
   - ▶️ Easily toggle the drawing and updating of elements on or off during runtime for better control.
 - **Extensible Registry:**
   - 🪧 Extend the library by adding custom UI elements through the registry, making it adaptable to your specific needs.